Grover Cleveland personally answered the White House phone. I too personally answer my phone. "Gregg Rosenberg how can I help you?"

 Calvin Coolidge loved having his head rubbed with Vaseline while he ate breakfast in bed.
 I enjoy breakfast in bed, however I skip the Vaseline head rub.

 Herbert Hoover played a game called Hoover-ball during his presidency which was a combination of tennis, volleyball and a medicine ball.
-White House physician Admiral Joel T. Boone invented the game to keep President Hoover physically fit.
-I too plan to invent a game called Gregg-ball to be played during my presidency.
-Specific details to follow.
+White House physician Admiral Joel T. Boone invented the game to keep President

 Franklin D. Roosevelt liked foods "he could dig into," according to Henrietta Nesbitt, the White House housekeeper.
 Among his favorite dishes were scrambled eggs, fish chowder, grilled cheese sandwiches, hot dogs, and fruitcake.
 I too love scrambled eggs, grilled cheese sandwiches and hot dogs (not necessarily in the same meal.)